Corporate Social Responsibility at the heart of the Group's strategy

 Our Group's CSR commitments are proven: €120 billion has been allocated for the energy transition between 2019 and 2023, and withdrawal from the coal sector is scheduled by 2030 in the European Union and OECD countries, and 2040 in the rest of the world.

 As a founding signatory of the Poseidon Principles, alongside ten other banks, the Group supports players in the global shipping sector in their energy transition.
-In particular, through its promotion of financing for more environmentally-friendly ships, it contributes to the objective of the International Maritime Organization (IMO) of reducing greenhouse gas emissions 50% by 2050.
+In particular, by focusing its funding on more environmentally-friendly ships, it contributes to the objective of the International Maritime Organization (IMO) of reducing greenhouse gas emissions 50% by 2050.

-Societe Generale has also joined the Hydrogen Council, which brings together 81 international companies contributing to the development of hydrogen to aid the energy transition.
+The Group has also joined the Hydrogen Council, which brings together 81 international companies contributing to the roll-out of hydrogen as part of the the energy transition.
 The Bank is committed to providing its expertise in innovative financing and energy advisory to help develop the “low carbon” hydrogen solutions of tomorrow.

 Aware of new expectations and requirements, Societe Generale group was involved in writing the Sustainable IT Charter.
-It aims to limit the environmental impacts of digital technology, share responsible, ethical and inclusive best practice and encourage the emergence of new values.
+It aims to limit the environmental impacts of digital technology, share responsible, ethical and inclusive solutions and encourage the emergence of new values.

 Societe Generale was one of the founding signatories of the UNEP-FI Principles for Responsible Banking launched at the United Nations General General Assembly in September 2019, with the aim of promoting active coalitions and common international standards.
 On this occasion, the Group joined the Collective Commitment for Climate Action.

 When signing these Principles, the Group committed to publish an annual progress report within 18 months.
-This first report includes a public and transparent self-assessment on the alignment with these Principles which encompasses alignment with the Paris Agreement, the definition of impact targets, the consultation and cooperation with its stakeholders, responsible banking culture and governance or transparency regarding the reach of the targets.
+This first report includes a public and transparent self-assessment of the Goup's alignment with the Principles and thus our commitment to the principals of the Paris Agreement, the definition of impact objectives, details of the consultation and cooperation with ours stakeholders, our gouvernance and responsible banking culture, and transparency regarding the achievement of our targets.

 At the COP24 environmental summit of 2018, Societe Generale joined forces with BBVA, BNP Paribas, ING and Standard Chartered to develop methodologies to guide their credit portfolios in line with the objective of the 2015 Paris Agreement to limit global warming